Democrat Party (Chile)

 The Democrat Party (Partido Demócrata) of Chile was a Chilean political party created by a left-wing faction of the Radical Party in 1887.
-It was created to protect the working and middle class, but over the years it became a traditional political movement, with factions of center-right and center-left.
+It was created to protect the working and middle class, but over the years it became a traditional political movement, with factions of centre-right and centre-left.

 Luis Emilio Recabarren was active in the party until 1912, when he founded the Socialist Workers Party (POS), which later changed its name to the Communist Party.

 Presidential candidates

 The following is a list of the presidential candidates supported by the Democrat Party.